VNACI/group6/README.md

-This is a project created by Ivan Archibald Bodkin a second year student at IPAM Sierra Leone for group 6 projeect called event link up
+This is a project created by group 6 and Ivan Archibald Bodkin a second year student at IPAM Sierra Leone for group 6 projeect called event link up

 1. Ivan Archibald Bodkin bodkinivan@gmail.com Diis 0040